Monday, 3 July 2017

 We passed under this mighty monument and toiled on until we came to the main road leading north (the D980).

-There was supposed to be a bar here, but it was disappointingly closed, so we continued down to the Porte d’Arroux, as impressive as the first gate, then crossed the river, passed a field containing the enigmatic Temple of Janus, and before long arrived at the camping ground, which we remembered with affection from our visit in 2006.
+There was supposed to be a bar here, but it was closed, so we continued disappointedly down to the Porte d’Arroux, which was as impressive as the first gate, then crossed the river, passed a field containing the enigmatic Temple of Janus, and before long arrived at the camping ground, which we remembered with affection from our visit in 2006.

 Our intention had been to have a rest day here, but when we saw how things had changed, we resolved to have a rest at our next stop instead.